 Port Lyttelton is the cruise port serving Christchurch - the largest city on New Zealand's South Island.
-The seaport that serves the city is Lyttelton (located to the southeast).
-The city has population around 375,000, ranking it the country's 3rd most-populous urban area - after Auckland and Wellington.
+The seaport that serves the city is Port Lyttelton (located to the southeast).
+The city has population around 375,000, ranking it NZ's 3rd most-populous urban area - after Auckland and Wellington.

 Lyttelton (cruise port to Christchurch) is a port town located on the eastern coast of South Island (New Zealand).
 The cruise port Lyttelton Harbour is at Banks Peninsula's northwestern end.
 The distance from Lyttelton to Christchurch is approx 12 km (7,5 ml) - to the northwest.
 The town covers a total area of approx 15 km2 (5,6 ml2) and has population around 3,000 (including the neighbouring Cass Bay, Corsair Bay, and Rapaki.

 Christchurch NZ is the seat of Canterbury Region.
 The urban area is on the eastern coast of South Island NZ, and north of Banks Peninsula.
 The city was named on March 27, 1848.
 On July 31, 1856, it received the city status (declared by Royal Charter), officially making it the oldest established city in NZ.

 - Avon River flows through Christchurch 's centre.
 An urban park is situated along the river banks. the city is distinctively English, with various European elements and featuring Gothic Revival architecture.
 As New Zealand's early settlers, Maori culture is also widespread.
 The town has a lot of public spaces, cafes, bars and restaurants in the centre and also in the surrounding suburbs.

 The large number of parks and residential gardens has given Christchurch the name "The Garden City".
 Hagley Park and Christchurch Botanic Gardens are in the central part.
 Hagley Park serves as a site for sporting events, including golf, netball, rugby, cricket, as well as for open-air live concerts performed by local orchestras and bands.